pedro-mendonca/Convert-PT-AO90/README.md

 ## Installation

-1. Add this package to your folder.
+1. Add this package folder to your project.

-2. Include the folder in your project.
+2. Link the main `convert-pt-ao90.php` file in your project.
 ```
 /**
  * Require Convert-PT-AO90.